TickleThePanda/carpe-dm/src/adventures/the-vanquished-fist/plan.md

 Qa'por's symbol is a shattered chain.
 The symbol on the shared sending stone with Elydir is shown by a shattered chain under Elidyr's symbol.

-Qa'lir and Qa'por share a sending stone, the symbol shows a
+Qa'lir and Qa'por share a sending stone, the symbol shows a shattered chain and a burning rope in a circle, tied together.

 ### The City of Renaura